Medical management and indications for intervention for mitral stenosis

 The medical management and indications for intervention for MS will be reviewed here.
 Outcomes and management of patients undergoing percutaneous mitral balloon valvotomy and mitral valve surgery for MS are discussed separately.
-(See "Percutaneous mitral balloon valvotomy for mitral stenosis" and "Surgical management of mitral stenosis".)
+(See "Percutaneous mitral balloon valvotomy for mitral stenosis" and "Surgical and investigational approaches to management of mitral stenosis".)

 MONITORING AND EVALUATION